 - 1/4 cup grated Parmesan cheese, packed

-Heat a small skilled on medium high heat.
-Spread the pine nuts in an even layer on the bottom of the pan, cook, stirring occasionally, until lightly browned.
+Heat a small skillet on medium high heat.
+Spread the pine nuts in an even layer on the bottom of the pan.
+Cook, stirring occasionally, until lightly browned.
 Then remove to a bowl to allow to cool.

 The easiest way to do this is to work with a small bunch of leaves at a time, stack the leaves and roll them into a loose cigar shape.
 Then using a sharp knife, work from one end of the "cigar" to the other, slicing a 1/4 inch off from the end.

-A half hour to an hour before serving, toss the kale together with the toasted pine nuts, the dried cranberries, and the dressing, allowing the kale to marinate a bit.
+A half hour to an hour or two before serving, toss the kale together with the toasted pine nuts, the dried cranberries, and the dressing, allowing the kale to marinate a bit.